tamanegitaro/8BitDoArcadeStickUSBConverter2/README.md

 - Connect your controller to your PC by this USB converter.
 - Hold S1 + B3 + B4 of your controller for 5 seconds and USB converter will enter webconfig mode.
 - Open http://192.168.7.1/
-- In webconfiguration, you can change your compatible console, pin mappings, display configuration and so on.
+- In webconfiguration, you can change compatible console, pin mappings, display configuration and so on.

+## How to change compatible console in webconfig
+-
+## How to set hotkeys
+- You can use button combination to push button that is not available in your controller.
+- For example, press Home button + R2 = R3 button
+- To configure hotkeys, you can use webconfig
 -

 ## How to change pin mappings in webconfig
 In Web configuration - GPIO Pin mapping configuration, you can change pin mappings.
 Connect USB Converter to PC, set USB Converter mode to WebConfig mode, and open http://192.168.7.1/ in Browser.
 You should be able to find following pin mapping configuration window.